Coleco Adam: Main hardware

 This second system, known alternately as the Master 6801 or 6801 Master, was based on the Motorola 6800.
-It handled the new peripherals and the large expansion to the main memory and read only memory (ROM).
-In the case of an expanded ColecoVision, the original console was unchanged, but it's internal 8 kB ROM and 1 kB of user-accessible DRAM were ignored.
+It handled the new peripherals and the large expansion to the main memory and read-only memory (ROM).
+In the case of an expanded ColecoVision, the original console was unchanged, but its internal 8 kB ROM and 1 kB of user-accessible DRAM were ignored.
 In the case of a new-build Adam, these parts were left off, and located only on the Master 6801 on its own card called the Memory and I/0 Board.
 The two CPUs could both access the common RAM and ROM, with the access being mediated by a DMA controller and address decoder circuitry.
 The Z80 side of the system connected only to the same external hardware as the ColecoVision, that is, the game controllers, video and sound.
 All other devices, like the printer, connected to the Memory and I/0 Board via the AdamNet connection which could operate up to 15 devices.
 Three of these could be connected internally, and the rest using the external Expansion Port.

 The Z80 could address a total of 64 kB at any one time.
 The Adam used a controller to map that 64 kB into two blocks of 32 kB each, low and high.
 Either one could be further mapped onto one of several different partitions.
 For instance, when using the SmartWriter software, the lower 32 kB was occupied by the software ROM, while the upper 32 kB was mapped into RAM.
 When using software loaded from tape, like SmartBASIC, the software would be copied into a portion of the lower RAM, "intrinsic RAM".
 Any leftover space in this bank, along with another 32 kB in the upper block, could then be used for user programming.
 The system also included a slot on the I/O board where another 64 kB of RAM could be added and used by software that was aware of it.